Artist's Way Blog

 Artist Dates in Quarantine

 Julia Cameron in "The Artist's Way" talks about one of the key creativity tools is the weekly Artist's Date.
 An Artist's Date is a time for you to go have FUN for an hour or two a week by yourself (solo!).
 Why Artist's Dates?
-We sometimes hear from our students "I already spend so much time alone, why do this?"
-And then they try...Read Full Post »
+We sometimes hear from our students "I a...Read Full Post »

 |Posted by Kate Gavigan on March 18, 2020 at 8:10 PM|